bioinfo-pf-curie/clip-seq/README.md

     -s: Steps of this pipeline:
         trimming: Remove reads which have had problems with the sequencer and remove adapters
         fastqc: Quality control for fastq file
         mapping: Map and select reads with tophat2 and the mapping quality.
+        rm_dup: Remove or only mark the duplicated reads.
 On this step we create a sort and index file
-        rm_dup: Remove or only mark the duplicated reads
         peak_calling: Detect peaks
         annotation: Annotate genes and peaks
         annot_spe: Annotate peaks with a specific window (last exon, downstream & upstream region of peaks, peaks with downstream region)